snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ### Step 1 - Creating a PR

 The first thing we usually do, is creating a pull request for some changes from any branch into master.
+Then, a new build is added to the entry build configuration ("wix-style-react") within the "FedInfra WixStyleReac WixStyleReactNew Parallel" project.

+This build triggers the appropriate composite build, which executes the tests and promotion builds in parallel.
+Each test build is initialized with `PUBLISH_ARG` that takes `no-publish`.